gerhynes/aws-notes/certified-cloud-practitioner/README.md

 - Virtual machine running multiple containers
 - Docker Daemon is the software layer that lets you run multiple containers
 - You can maximize the utilization of the available capacity, which is more cost-effective
-- Your containers share the same underlying OS so containers are more efficient thatn multiple VMs
+- Your containers share the same underlying OS so containers are more efficient than multiple VMs
 - Multiple apps can run side by side without being limited to the same OS requirements and will not cause conflicts during resource sharing.

 #### Functions
 - Managed VMs running managed containers
 - Known as Serverless Compute
-- You upload a piece of code, choose the amount of memery and duration
+- You upload a piece of code, choose the amount of memory and duration
 - You're only responsible for code and data, nothing else
 - Very cost-effective, you only pay for the time the code is running.
 VMs only run when there is code to be executed.
 - Cold Starts are a side-effect of this setup